 For my main course (we sat at the bar because the wait for a table was 90 to 120 minutes), I had the black grouper with a lemon beurre blanc sauce over Himalayan red rice, a special of the day.
 Service is a bit slow here, but the ambiance and menu options are worth the wait.

 3. An Uplifting Local Store

-Lynn’s beautiful store houses arts and crafts, plus many items made of salvaged or recycled goods, in Downtown Mount Dora.
-She is a huge advocate for empowering women and those who share their talents through these magnificent items.
-Under the Cherry Blossoms is the true meaning of “buy and shop local”.
+Lynn’s beautiful store houses arts and crafts in Downtown Mount Dora and many items made of salvaged or recycled goods.
+She greatly advocates empowering women and those who share their talents through these magnificent items.
+Under the Cherry Blossoms is the true meaning of “buy and shop local.”

 4. A Victorian Mansion

 If you’ve never stayed in a bed and breakfast before, Heron Cay B&B Inn at Mount Dora is a great way to get introduced to them.
 If you are a fan of B&Bs, Heron Cay is a great option.
 Either way, this 100+-year-old Queen Anne Victorian mansion is a wise choice.
 Explore the grounds and outdoor swimming pool, taking in the sheer number of beautiful flowers and plants.

 Prepare to be amazed by the room after room of priceless antiques.
 I was in awe of the enormous collection of Florida Highwaymen paintings, many for sale.
 Enjoy a complimentary four-course gourmet breakfast; parking and Wifi are included with your stay.